-A parcel of submerged land in Huntington Harbour, in the City of Huntington Beach, Orange County, California, described as follows:
+A parcel of submerged land situate in Huntington Harbour, in the City of Huntington Beach, Orange County, California, described as follows:

-BEGINNING at the most southerly corner of Lot 29, as said lot is shown and so designated on that certain map of Tract No. 5264 filed in Book 185, Pages 27 through 34 of Miscellaneous Maps, Official Records of said County; thence along the southwesterly extension of the southeasterly line of said lot 60.00 feet; thence northwesterly and parallel with the southwesterly line of said lot to the southwesterly extension of the northwesterly line of said lot; thence 60.00 feet northeasterly along said extension to the most westerly corner of said lot; thence southeasterly along said southwesterly line of said lot to the POINT OF BEGINNING.
+BEGINNING at the most easterly corner of Lot 37, as said lot is shown and so designated on that certain map of Tract No. 8040 filed November 22, 1974, in Book 350, Pages 27 through 37, Official Records of said County; thence along the northeasterly prolongation of the southeasterly line of said Lot 60.00 feet to the plerhead line, as said plerhead line is described in Resolution No. 5197, passed and adopted December 6, 1982 by the City Council of said City; thence northwesterly along said plerhead line 60.00 feet to the intersection of said plerhead line with the northeasterly prolongation of the northwesterly line of said lot; thence southwesterly along said northeasterly prolongation 60.00 feet to the most northerly corner of said lot; thence southeasterly along the northeasterly line of said lot; thence southeasterly along the northea